pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

         new gcp.projects.Service("".concat("gcp-api-", gcpServiceAPIs[idx]), {
             disableDependentServices: true,
             service: gcpServiceAPIs[idx],
-        }, {})
+        });
-    )
+    );
 }

 const website = new CdnWebsite("your-startup", {}, {dependsOn: apiDependencies});
 export const websiteUrl = website.url;
 ```

-You'll note that we've also added some code to enable the GCP service APIs that are required to run certain GCP services.
+You'll also note the presence of some code to enable the GCP service APIs that are required to run certain GCP services.

 {{% /choosable %}}